quiszioce/quiszioce/README.md

 ## Hi there 👋
+I am a student at Victoria University of Wellington studying Maths and Computer Science.

 <!--
 **quiszioce/quiszioce** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.